mpv-player/mpv/DOCS/man/vo.rst

         std-b67
             ARIB STD-B67 (Hybrid Log-gamma) curve, also known as BBC/NHK HDR

+        NOTE: When using HDR output formats, mpv will encode to the specified curve but it will not set any HDMI flags or other signalling that might be required for the target device to correctly display the HDR signal.
+The user should independently guarantee this before using these signal formats for display.

     ``target-brightness=<1..100000>``
         Specifies the display's approximate brightness in cd/m^2.
 When playing HDR content on a SDR display (or SDR content on an HDR display), video